Murder of Jennifer Daugherty: Abduction and torture

+Meidinger told jurors, "at some point, she [Daugherty] trusted me because she knew me from the West Place (a center for people with special needs)."
+The friendship led to Daugherty traveling from her home in Mount Pleasant to Smyrnes' apartment on Monday, February 8, 2010.
+She was then held captive for three days where she was tortured repeatedly.

-According to a testimony by Meidinger, the group went through her purse and stole money, gift cards, and her cell phone.
+According to testimony by Meidinger, the group went through Daugherty's purse and stole money, gift cards, and her cell phone.
 They poured liquids into her bag, hit her head with filled soda bottles, cut her hair, painted her face with nail polish, and dumped liquid and spices on her head.
 Meidinger said she and Angela Marinucci took turns violently hitting Daugherty with a metal towel rack and crutches.
 She also noted that Daugherty was stripped naked, gagged, and raped by Knight.
 They also forced her to consume feces, urine, and detergent.
 Meidinger also said Knight took Daugherty to the living room where Marinucci poured a bottle of water over Daugherty's head and Knight and Smyrnes dumped oatmeal and spices on her head.
 Daugherty said that her eyes were burning, and Smyrnes told her to take a shower because she smelled bad.

 According to her relatives, Daugherty had the mental abilities of an adolescent, trusted everyone, and thought that the suspects were her "friends."